How to File a Kentucky LLC or Corporation Amendment

 Step 2: Identify and gather the information you need to amend

-Before you dive into the paperwork step, it’s helpful to gather the information you’ll need to make your desired changes.
-For example, if you’re changing your business name, you’ll need to verify your old name and ensure you’ve got the right spelling for your name.
+Before you begin the paperwork, it’s helpful to gather the information you’ll need to make your desired changes.
+For example, if you’re changing your business name, you’ll need to verify your old name and ensure you’ve got the right spelling.

 Why should I update my Articles of Organization?